canonical/object-storage-integrator/s3/README.md

 ```

 In the case where the `bucket` and/or `path` is both specified at the `s3-integrator` charm level and requested by the consumer charm via the `S3Requirer` class, the value specified in the `s3-integrator` charm level will always take precedence and thus will overwrite the value requested by consumer charm.

+Although S3 Integrator is capable of creating different buckets as per the requests of different consumer charms all integrated together with the same instance of S3 Integrator, it is still recommended that a separate instance of S3 Integrator is deployed per bucket, for the ease of maintainance.

 ## Troubleshooting
 The S3 Integrator charm implements the Advanced Charm Statuses lib, and thus is able to track multiple statuses at the same time.
 The details regarding various statuses and the recommended action for them can be viewed by running the action `status-detail` on the charm leader unit.